CW from top-left: Claire, H, Faye, Lee and Lisa

-- Sampling: Stomp is well known to have derived its riffs and portion of the chorus from Everybody Dance.
+- Sampling: Stomp derives its riffs and portion of the chorus from Everybody Dance.
 One For Sorrow also has some semblance of The Winner Takes It All.

 - Split Personality: Deeper Shade of Blue features the members having their good side in blue spandex, while their dark alter-egos are in futuristic alien costumes.

 - Summer of Love also has the "good" members in brightly colored clothes battling their "evil" personas clad in Goth style black leather.

 - Spotlight-Stealing Squad: Tensions apparently arose within the group when Claire's powerful soprano voice overshadowed the others, making her like the Face of the Band while the others are relegated as back-up singers.

 - Surreal Music Video: Quite a few of their music videos.
 A Deeper Shade of Blue and Heartbeat (which involves the other band members rescuing H when he gets kidnapped by midgets) do stand out as being especially weird, though.

 - Wedding Deadline: The music video for Tragedy.